19215 66th Avenue South

-Macrina’s fourth and newest cafe is in the middle of an industrial area in Kent, which might come as a surprise to some, but it’s where we’ve built our new bakery (we outgrew the SODO space).
-If you work in the area or are passing through, visit our bright, airy cafe to enjoy coffee, cornetti (Italian-style croissants), pastries, tarts, cakes, sandwiches and other savory items, or to pick up an artisanal loaf to bring home.
+Macrina’s fourth and newest café is in the middle of an industrial area in Kent, which might come as a surprise to some, but it’s where we’ve built our new bakery (we outgrew the Sodo space).
+If you work in the area or are passing through, visit our bright, airy café to enjoy coffee, cornetti (Italian-style croissants), pastries, tarts, cakes, sandwiches and other savory items, or to pick up an artisanal loaf to bring home.

 Meet and Greet

-General Manager Kent CafÉ: Angela Larson
+Associate Manager Kent CafÉ: Conner Brady